Dr Lone Sorensen

 I have previously participated in a number of international projects and networks: the COST Action on Populist Political Communication in Europe (2013-2018) and the EU-funded Media, Conflict and Democratisation (MeCoDEM) project (2013-2018).

+I co-convene the school’s Political Communication Research Group and the PSA Populism Specialist Group.
 I am a member of the Political Performance Network formed between the University of Leeds and the University of Warwick.
 I have published a number of journal articles, book chapters and handbook entries on populism, democratisation and mediatisation, and democratic listening on social media.
-My first book, Towards a Theory of Populist Communication: Ideology, Performance, Mediation, will be published shortly with Palgrave.
+My first book, Populist Communication: Ideology, Performance, Mediation, was published with Palgrave in 2021 and won the ICA Global Communication and Social Change Division’s Best Book Award in 2022.

 My research agenda can be summarised as the following three strands of interest: